cwcromwell/docs/GitTutorial.md

 ## 4. [Fork](https://help.github.com/articles/github-glossary/#fork) the repo you want to work on

-To fork the Repo, click the Fork button in the upper right hand corner.
+To fork the Repo, click the **Fork** button in the upper right hand corner.
 Now you have a copy of the repo in your collection.)
 If you need more help, use the GitHub docs: https://help.github.com/articles/fork-a-repo/

 ## 5. Make or choose a local folder and [clone](https://help.github.com/articles/github-glossary/#clone) the repo

 CAUTION: First decide where you want the cloned repo to be saved on you computer.
 Navigate there in the terminal before cloning (use the ``cd `` command).
-Git will create a new folder when you clone, inside whatever folder you have navigated to.
+Git will create a new folder when you clone, inside whatever folder you are in.

 CAUTION: Be sure to clone from your own GitHub, and not from the original repo that you forked -- you might not be able to push changes back upstream if you choose the wrong repo.